hyosung11/Launch-School/Courses/journal.md

 16:50 I didn't understand what Guardrail does.

 16:53 Legs feel tired.
 I'm going to take a short walk around the block now, I think.

+17:29 Irritated by being called out for bad play in Louis's post-game segment when that's not accurate.

+17:58 Working on Problem 4 before dinner.